kevintruong/til/Multi-threaded-Programming:-Review-Questions.md

 ````
 For performance, multiple threads must be able to call `shortest` at the same time but the graph can only be modified by one thread when no threads other are executing inside `shortest` or `set_edge`.

 Use mutex lock and condition variables to implement a reader-writer solution.
 An incomplete attempt is shown below.
-Though this attempt is threadsafe (thus sufficient for demo day), it does not allow multiple threads to calculate `shortest` path at the same time and will not have sufficient throughput.
+Though this attempt is threadsafe (thus sufficient for demo day!), it does not allow multiple threads to calculate `shortest` path at the same time and will not have sufficient throughput.
 ````C
 path_t* shortest_safe(graph_t* graph, int i, int j) {
   pthread_mutex_lock(&m);